geneseframework/complexity/README.md

 The cognitive complexity could be defined as below :

 >#### Cognitive Complexity
-> The Cognitive Complexity is the time required by a human being to understand some code snippet.
+> The Cognitive Complexity of a code snippet is the time required by a human being to understand it.

 The definition above needs to be clarified: who is this human being ?
 What means exactly "understand" ?
 And how could we measure this time in the real world ?
 All of these questions are important, and will be detailed in a future article.